 I hope I have answered your queries well and now you are in a better position to decide whether you should go for the PMI-RMP certification or not.

-Now if you are interested in the PMI-RMP certification, the following information will help you understand the process better.
+If you are interested in the PMI-RMP certification, the following information will help you understand the process better.

 If you hold a secondary degree (high school diploma or equivalent), you should have 4,500 hours of project risk management experience and you must attend 40 hours of formal project risk management training program.

-If you hold a four year degree (bachelor’s degree or equivalent), you should have 3,000 hours of project risk management experience and you must attend 30 hours of formal project risk management training program.
+If you hold a four-year degree (bachelor’s degree or equivalent), you should have 3,000 hours of project risk management experience and you must attend 30 hours of formal project risk management training program.

 The exam fee for PMI members is 520 USD and 670 USD for non-members.